eMapR/TimeSync-Plus/README.md

 - Click the green button "Clone or Download".
 - A dropdown box will appear.
 - Click download "ZIP".
-- Find and unzipped download file.
+- Find and unzip downloaded file.
--Find the project directory in the unzipped TimeSync-Plus folder.
+- Find the project directory in the unzipped TimeSync-Plus folder.
 ***Note: This directory is where all your pre-project processing will take place *** File Structure:
 ```